opensearch-project/documentation-website/_ml-commons-plugin/api/model-apis/register-model.md

 ### The `interface` parameter

-Interface introduces a highly flexible way for adding arbitrary metadata annotations to all local DL models and remote models in JSON schema syntax.
-This annotation will initiate a validation check on the input and output fields of the model during model invocation.
-The validation check will ensure that the input and output fields are in the correct format before and after the model performs.
+The model interface provides a highly flexible way for adding arbitrary metadata annotations to all local deep-learning models and remote models in a JSON schema syntax.
+This annotation initiates a validation check on the input and output fields of the model during the model's invocation.
+The validation check ensures that the input and output fields are in the correct format before and after the model performs a prediction.

-To register a model with model interface, provide the `interface` parameter, which supports the following fields.
+To register a model with a model interface, provide the `interface` parameter, which supports the following fields.

-Input and output fields will be evaluated against the JSON schema provided separately.
-User does not necessarily need to provide both input and output fields simultaneously.

-User can check [JSON schema syntax doc](https://json-schema.org/understanding-json-schema/) to get more information about JSON schema syntax.

 Field | Data type | Description
 :---  | :--- |:------------------------------------
 `input`| Object | The JSON schema for the model input. |
 `output`| Object | The JSON schema for the model output. |

+Input and output fields will be evaluated against the JSON schema provided separately.
+User does not necessarily need to provide both input and output fields simultaneously.

+To learn more about the JSON schema syntax, see [Understanding JSON schema](https://json-schema.org/understanding-json-schema/).

 #### Example request: Externally hosted model with an interface